felixhagspiel/jsOnlyLightbox/README.md

 - Small in Size (< 5Kb)
 - IE8+ Support

+Fork or [download at jslightbox.felixhagspiel.de](http://jslightbox.felixhagspiel.de/).
+The lightbox is still in development mode, so please post any issues and bugs here.

 ## Usage

 Add this before the closing body tag ( `</body>` ):